pratikran/udemy-docker-mastery/README.txt

 cd ../compose-sample-3
 cat docker-compose.yml

+  if image tag is not used docker-compose will create a unique name based on directory and servicename

 docker-compose up
   WARNING: Image for service proxy was built because it did not already exist.
 To rebuild this image you must use `docker-compose build` or `docker-compose up --build`